Secured-Pi/raspberry-pi-client/README.md

 You can find the code by running python user_authentication.py and looking at the output.

-After verifying that the unlock/lock buttons work, you can try to use the user authentication by running the script in a separate terminal window on the RPi
+After verifying that the unlock/lock buttons work, you can try to use the user authentication.

+IMPORTANT!
+Make sure that you put change the lock_id value in the send_img_to_server function to match the ID of your lock!
+You can find this in the terminal window where you are running the main.py script.
+It will most likely be '1' for you.

+run the script in a separate terminal window on the RPi, making sure to be in the src directory.
 ```
 python user_authentication.py
 ```